noah138/E-commerce-Back-End/README.md

     npm run watch
 ```

-The functionality can be demonstrated using Insoma:
+The functionality can be demonstrated using Insomnia:

 [Click here to watch a video demonstration](https://drive.google.com/file/d/1aTIDmijxTBHMj_qvGa_siUL4a8xEt2vn/view)